cjsolis12/portfolio-site/README.md

 # My Portfolio

   ## Description
- This react application is a single page application demontrating my portfolio of all the work I have created.
+ This react application is a single page application demonstrating my portfolio of all the work I have created.

 ![Image Description](src/components/images/websiteScreenShot.png)
 ![Image Description](src/components/images/websiteScreenShot2.png)